Moment maps and cohomology of non-reductive quotients: Applications

-The main technical difficulty which arises in the study of $J_kX/\Diff_k$ is that the reparametrisation group $\Diff_k$ is not reductive.
-In \cite{bkGGL} we use the non-reductive GIT quotient $J_kX/\!/\Diff_k(1)$ and sections of the tautological bundle over it, which give (semi-)invariant jet differentials.
+The main technical difficulty which arises in the study of $[J_kX/\Diff_k]$ is that the reparametrisation group $\Diff_k$ is not reductive.
+In \cite{bkGGL} we use the non-reductive GIT quotient $\tilde{J_kX}/\!/\Diff_k(1)$ of a suitable blow-up of a compactification of $J_kX$, together with sections of the tautological bundle over $\tilde{J_kX}/\!/\Diff_k(1)$, which give (semi-)invariant jet differentials.
 We use the cohomological intersection theory developed in this paper to prove the hyperbolicity conjectures with polynomial degree bound.

-\begin{thm}[\textbf{Polynomial Green-Griffiths-Lang theorem \cite{bkGGL}}] Let $X\subseteq \PP^{n+1}$ be a generic smooth projective hypersurface of degree $\deg(X)\ge 16n^5(5n+4)$.
-Then there is a proper algebraic subvariety $Y\subsetneqq X$ containing all nonconstant entire holomorphic curves in $X$. \end{thm}
+\begin{theorem}[\textbf{Polynomial Green-Griffiths-Lang theorem for projective hypersurfaces \cite{bkGGL}}] Let $X\subseteq \PP^{n+1}$ be a generic smooth projective hypersurface of degree $\deg(X)\ge 16n^3(5n+4)$.
+Then there is a proper algebraic subvariety $Y\subsetneqq X$ containing all nonconstant entire holomorphic curves in $X$. \end{theorem}

 Using the recent results of Riedl and Yang \cite{riedl} this implies